Province of Granada

 The Province of Granada (Provincia de Granada) is a province in the eastern part of the autonomous community of Andalusia in Spain.
 It is bordered by the provinces of Albacete, Murcia, Almería, Jaén, Córdoba, Málaga, and the Mediterranean Sea (along the Costa Tropical).
-Its capital city is Granada.
+Its capital is the city of Granada.

-The province has an area of 12645.41 km2 and a population is 939,741 across its 170 municipalities.
+The province has a population of 945,797 in an area of 12645.41 km2 across its 174 municipalities.

-There are certain conception about the autonomous community of Granada being separate from Andalusia.
-The new autonomous community would consist of the provinces of Granada, Almería and Málaga.
-The conception has not yet found a response.

 Geography

 The tallest mountain in the Iberian Peninsula, Mulhacén, is located in Granada.
 It measures 3,479 m.
 The next highest mountains in the province are Veleta (3,396 m) and Alcazaba (3,371 m).

 The river Genil, which rises in Granada, is one of the main tributaries of the Guadalquivir.
 Other important rivers include the Fardes, Monachil, Guadalfeo, Dílar, Ízbor, Verde and Darro.

 Granada shares the Sierra Nevada National Park (in the Sierra Nevada mountain range) with Almería province.
 Another important range is the Sierra de Baza.

 The northern part of the province, comprising the districts of Baza and Huescar is known as the Granada Altiplano.